Safety Mode

 Safety Mode Protection

-In certain scenarios, such as restoring the ACT database from an older backup, there might be a massive discrepancy between the database (which thinks nothing is running) and the servers (which have 50 live containers).
+In certain scenarios, such as restoring the ServOS database from an older backup, there might be a massive discrepancy between the database (which thinks nothing is running) and the servers (which have 50 live containers).

 Trigger Condition